ElliotBruhl/CequalsCompiler/ReadME.md

 GENERAL INFO:
   -compiler is written in C
-  -output code is in LLVM assembly
-  -generally follows C syntax
+  -output code will be C initially, then LLVM or x86 assembly💀 -language generally follows C syntax as defined below

-EXIT CODES:
+EXIT CODES (main.c):
   0 - sucess
   -1 - file read failed
   -2 - tokenizer failed (should have specified error) -3 - symbol table creation failed
   -4 - parser failed (should have specified error)

-TOKENIZER:
+TOKENIZER (in tokenizer.(c/h)):
   -Stores data in double linked list of structs where each node holds line number, token type, token value, previous, and next:
   -'#' denotes a comment and the rest of the line will be ignored -Token Types: